History of the Nelson Region, New Zealand: Archaic Māori period

 The precise date at which the first inhabitants of New Zealand reached the Nelson Region remains uncertain, nevertheless it is generally agreed that Māori tribes have inhabited the upper South Island for up to eight hundred years.
 The first known tribes were the Waitaha, Rapuwai, Hāwea, Ngāti Wairangi, and Kāti Māmoe.
 The Ngāti Kuia entered the Pelorus Sound / Te Hoiere and eventually evicted the Ngāi Tara tribe from the Marlborough Region and the tribe were forced to relocate to Waimea.
-Subsequently, another tribe, the Ngāti Tūmatakōkiri (originally from Taupo) invaded the Nelson region during the early 17th century and displaced the Ngāi Tara tribe that had moved to Waimea.
+Subsequently, another tribe, the Ngāti Tūmatakōkiri (originally from Taupō) invaded the Nelson region during the early 17th century and displaced the Ngāi Tara tribe that had moved to Waimea.

-Contact with the Dutch
+European exploration

-After the first sighting of New Zealand by the Dutch explorer Abel Tasman on 13 December 1642, the ship Heemskerck sailed into the Wainui Inlet of the Nelson Region by the 18 December 1642.
-The Ngāti Tūmatakōkiri sent two waka canoes in their customary ritual to challenge and frighten the unknown ships that entered their territory.
-The Dutch sailors subsequently blew their trumpet to warn the Māori wakas not to approach their ship in such a hostile manner as to endanger the safety of the crew.
-This was ignored by the Māori and the Dutch subsequently ordered cannon to be fired upon the approaching wakas.
-The Māori flew into a rage and the next day, seven waka were dispatched to ram into the Heemskerck resulting in four Dutchmen killed in the ensuing conflict.
-The Māori wakas then paddled back to shore.
-As the Dutch were dropping in their anchor near the coast, eleven Māori wakas suddenly approached the Heemskerck, however this time the crew on the warship Zeehaen quickly fired upon the wakas and the Māori returned to shore with one casualty.
+After the first sighting of New Zealand by the Dutch explorer Abel Tasman on 13 December 1642, the ship Heemskerck sailed into Golden Bay by 18 December 1642.
+The Ngāti Tūmatakōkiri sent two waka (Māori canoes) in their customary ritual to challenge and frighten the unknown ships that entered their territory.
+The Dutch sailors blew their trumpet to warn the waka not to approach their ship in such a hostile manner as to endanger the safety of the crew.
+This was ignored by the Māori and the Dutch subsequently ordered cannon to be fired upon the approaching waka.
+The Māori flew into a rage and the next day seven waka were dispatched to ram into the Heemskerck, resulting in four Dutchmen killed in the ensuing conflict.
+The waka then paddled back to shore.
+As the Dutch were dropping in their anchor near the coast, eleven waka suddenly approached the Heemskerck, however, this time the crew on the warship Zeehaen quickly fired upon the waka and the Māori returned to shore with one casualty.
 Hence the Dutch named the Bay as "Moordenaers Baaij" (Murderer's Bay).
-As a result of hostility from the inhabitants of the area, the Dutch did not land ashore at the area and headed to the North Island after sailing near parts of the Cook Strait.
+As a result of hostility from the inhabitants of the area, the Dutch did not land ashore and headed to the North Island after sailing near parts of the Cook Strait.

-British exploration

 In January 1770, Captain James Cook explored the Nelson region and named the sea between the North and South Island as "Cook Strait".
-They landed at Queen Charlotte Sound and Ship Cove, both names of which were named by the British explorer.
+They landed at Queen Charlotte Sound and Ship Cove in the Marlborough Sounds, the names of both places being given by the British explorer.
 There, they spent several weeks repairing their ship The Endeavour and reloading food and water supplies.
-Captain Cook's and his crew were to enter the Ship Cove in their subsequent voyages to New Zealand in 1773 and 1777 respectively.
+Captain Cook and his crew were to enter Ship Cove in their subsequent voyages to New Zealand in 1773 and 1777.